 Chinese Kung Fu

 Chinese kungfu includes kicks, blocks, and punches.
 It is a crystallization of the wisdom of Chinese martial arts.

 Peking opera or Beijing opera is the quintessence of Chinese performing arts, and has a history of 200 years.
 It has a rich list of plays, artists, troupes, audiences, and wide influences, making it the foremost opera in China.
 Beijing opera is a comprehensive acting art.
 It blends singing, reading, acting, fighting, and dancing together to narrate stories, depict characters, and express thoughts and feelings of "happiness, anger, sorrow, joy, surprise, fear, and sadness".

 Performers imitate sounds by using their mouths, teeth, lips, tongues, and throats.
 For example, the aircraft, artillery, and explosions of military battle scenes can be imitated vividly, which makes the audience feel like they are part of the scene.
 Audiences enjoy the skill of the performers immensely.

 A Two-Man Comic Show

-Often one of the members with a body performance is known as the performer, while the other one, who is good at singing and has a wonderful voice, is called the rapper.
-The performer doesn't make any noise but only imitates the pronunciation of the rapper silently.
+Often one of the members, using his/her body to perform, is known as the performer, while the other one, who is good at singing and has a wonderful voice, is called the rapper.
+The performer doesn't make any noise but silently moves to the pronunciation of the rapper.

-Price: performances are from 19:40-21:20 every night in the West Hall on the third floor of the Laoshe Teahouse.
-There are comprehensive performances, including the Beijing Opera, folk arts, acrobatics and magic.
+Performances are from 7:40 to 9:20 every night in the West Hall on the third floor of Lao She Teahouse.
+There are comprehensive performances, including the Beijing Opera, folk arts, acrobatics, and magic.
 Booking two days in advance is required.